ilovepixelart/ts-migrate-mongoose/README.md

 - Ability to prune old migrations, and sync new migrations
 - Ability to create custom templates for migrations

+## Example

+How to use it with express [ts-express-swc](https://github.com/ilovepixelart/ts-express-swc)

 ## Installation

 - Locally inside your project